 I am so bad at updating this page.
 I’m sorry.
-I suck at self-promotion.
-I suck at information sharing, too.
-So, let’s see.
+Self-promotion has never been my strong suit.
+But, let’s see.

 I won a Guggenheim.
 Yay!

-I wrote in praise of Steve Erickson’s Shadowbahn.
+I wrote in praise of Steve Erickson’s Shadowbahn for the NYT.

-I wrote in praise of Karan Mahajan’s novel The Association of Small Bombs.
+I wrote in praise of Karan Mahajan’s novel The Association of Small Bombs for the NYT.
 And now it’s a finalist for the NBA.
 So *someone* has good taste…

 I wrote a piece for Salon about complexity and art.
 I helped judge the PEN/Bingham award this year, which was an undertaking.
 But also pretty fun.